Creating a Profitable Online Course: Strategies and Platforms

 • Self-hosting: Hosting your course on your website or a custom platform provides more control and branding opportunities.
 However, it comes with added responsibilities for marketing and technical maintenance.

-• Pricing Structures: Compare the pricing structures of different platforms.
+• Pricing Structures: Compare different platforms.
 Some charge a percentage of your course sales, while others offer fixed monthly fees.
 Consider how these fees will impact your profitability.

 • Customization: Assess the level of customization each platform allows.
 Can you brand your course materials and tailor the user experience to align with your vision?